This set of Analog Communications Multiple Choice Questions & Answers (MCQs) focuses on “Switching Circuit”.

 d) by differentiating signal out of the PM oscillator

-Explanation: Frequency modulation can be derived from phase modulated system, if we integrate our modulating signal.
-But this integration must be done before applying our wave to PM oscillator.
+Explanation: Frequency modulation can be derived from phase modulated system, if we integrate our modulating signal before applying our wave to PM oscillator.
+Likewise, Phase modulation can be obtained from frequency modulated system, if we differentiate our modulating signal before applying our wave to FM oscillator.

 a) Carson’s rule

 Explanation: According to Carson’s rule, the required bandwidth is twice the sum of the maximum frequency deviation and the maximum modulating signal frequency.

 6. Which effect is observed when FM reception deteriorates abruptly due to noise?